Insuring Property Held by a Trust or LLC

 - Who are the parties to the trust or the LLC?

 - What property and/or other insurable assets does the trust or LLC own?

 - Does the trust or LLC generate revenues, and how?

 - Are there employees of the trust or LLC, what are their duties, and how are they paid?

-To learn more about insuring property and other personal assets held by a trust or LLC, contact a Marsh PCS Personal Risk Advisor.
+To learn more about insuring property and other personal assets held by a trust or LLC, contact a MMA PCS Personal Risk Advisor.